liormb/basic-graphql-server/README.md

 ```

 ## Executing
-In your browser goto: http://localhost:3000/graphql
+In your browser go to: [http://localhost:3000/graphql](http://localhost:3000/graphql)

 ## Example
-In the GraphiQL in-browser IDE, try the following:
+In the [GraphiQL](https://github.com/graphql/graphiql) in-browser IDE, try the following:
 ```
 query {
   user(username: "liormb") {